-On Monday, July 3rd I went in for what was suppose to be my 20 week anatomy scan.
+On Monday, July 3rd, 2017 I went in for what was supposed to be my 20-week anatomy scan.
 Instead, the ultrasound revealed my baby stopped growing around 16 and a half weeks or so, and there was no heartbeat.
 I once again had a missed miscarriage, this time in my second trimester.

 This took me completely by surprise.
 When I miscarried last time, I had already been spotting/bleeding for a couple of weeks.
 This time was different.
 There was no indication whatsoever that anything was wrong.
 I thought I was safe.

-Joshua and Dani were with me at my 20 week scan.
-Joshua hadn’t seen our baby since our first ultrasound whereas I had seen it last at my 12 week back when it was bouncing around like Baby Groot.
+Joshua and my sister Dani were with me at my 20-week scan.
+Joshua hadn’t seen our baby since our first ultrasound whereas I had seen it last at my 12-week back when it was bouncing around like Baby Groot.
 I was excited for both my husband and sister to see the baby.

 The tech and the radiologist came back in and delivered the heartbreaking news.
-At first I couldn’t believe it, insisting that I thought I felt movement over the weekend and recapped on when I last heard the heartbeat and my screening results.
+At first, I couldn’t believe it, insisting that I thought I felt movement over the weekend and recapped when I last heard the heartbeat and my screening results.

 I asked the radiologist, “Are you sure there’s no heartbeat?”